CM-Well/CM-Well/docs/Tutorial.Building.md

 ### Scala ###

 Build and run is quite sensitive to the version of Scala.
-Currently, we build and test using Scala [2.11.11](https://www.scala-lang.org/download/2.11.11.html).
+Currently, we build and test using Scala [2.12.4](https://www.scala-lang.org/download/2.12.4.html).

-As the download page explains, there are multiple ways to install Scala.
-For this tutorial, we used the [binaries](https://downloads.lightbend.com/scala/2.11.11/scala-2.11.11.tgz) directly.

 Once you've unpackaged the download, move the folder to a convenient directory, noting that we have to make a slight change to the Scala install so best to use a dedicated copy for CM-Well.
 In this example, we install Scala to the home directory.

 Next, set your SCALA_HOME variable:
 ```
-$ export SCALA_HOME=~/scala-2.11.11
+$ export SCALA_HOME=~/scala-2.12.4
 ```

 Add the Scala binary directory to your path